BAT CONSERVATION

 Keep an Eye on Bats!

 We are empowering YOU to become a community scientist while learning more about local bat species and bat conservation issues.
 Why are bats important?
 Where do they live?
 Are there bats in my neighborhood?
 How do I know when there is a bat in the sky above me?
-Learn the answers to these questions and help us answer the question: Where and when are bats active around western Washington.
+Learn the answers to these questions and help us answer the question: Where and when are bats active around Washington.

 Get involved!